PolarCookie/WrathExtended/README.md

 *Classes should be differentiated with spells and talents, all stats should be equal across all classes*
 These 3 stats are to be removed and replaced by pure stats doing 1 job and 1 job only.

+### Attack Power
+As a consequence of the latter point, Attack Power will now be normalized with Spell Power.

 ### Penetration
 WotLK saw great unification in the stat system; haste/spell hast, crit/spell crit and hit/spell hit were all unified into a single secondary statistic, as the TBC model was severely harming hybrid spec.
 However one stat left out was Penetration, it morphed into the %-based armor penetration and spell penetration was done nothing with.